republicofdata-io/playbook/docs/home.md

 We believe that data-driven product development is a process, not a technological stack.
 We’re on a mission to be the allies of product leaders who want to enrich their decision-making with relevant, time-sensitive and accurate data.
 :::

-This playbook is our approach to assemble and fine-tune a data-driven and iterative product development decision-making engine.
+This playbook is our approach to assembling and fine-tuning a data-driven and iterative product development decision-making engine.

 ## What we'll cover